 Structural racism.
 Institutional bias.
 Benevolent (and not-so-benevolent) sexism.
 Ageism.
 Ableism.
 Classism.
 Selection bias.
 As scientific researchers, we are now asking, and demanding, that we, our colleagues, our institutions, and our governments are held to account for these behaviours and practices, which, for far too long, have been waved away as “just how the world is”.
-If 2020 has taught us anything (besides, of course, how to properly wash our hands and socially distance), it is that if we are not ACTIVELY part of the solution to seek out, call out and stamp out these deeply damaging behaviours, we are part of the problem.
+If 2020 taught us anything (besides, of course, how to properly wash our hands and socially distance), it is that if we are not actively part of the solution to seek out, call out and stamp out these deeply damaging behaviours, we are part of the problem.

 The Social Brain in Action Lab has welcomed students, interns, trainees and visitors of all stripes to engage in all aspects of our scientific research and outreach activities with us, ever since our inception in 2010.
 However, we want to do more, we want to do right, and we want to do better.
 The Social Brain in Action Lab is taking action.

-As part of conversations we began in earnest as a lab around the time of the #ShutDownSTEM initiative, we have begun to articulate actions that we, as lab directors and lab members, are committed to taking, discussing, and updating, in an attempt to build a laboratory research environment where all feel welcome, encouraged, and supported to actively partake in the triumphs and tribulations of human neuroscience research.
+As part of conversations we began in earnest as a lab around the time of the #ShutDownSTEM initiative (June 2020), we have begun to articulate actions that we, as lab directors and lab members, are committed to taking, discussing, and updating, in an attempt to build a laboratory research environment where all feel welcome, encouraged, and supported to actively partake in the triumphs and tribulations of human neuroscience research.

 Our conversations as a laboratory made it clear that the most important next step was a need to educate ourselves.
 We recognised a clear need to respect the broad and complex nature of the issues at hand, and our lack of understanding.
 We also recognised that there is a wealth of formal literature and research that studies these issues, which we should not ignore.
 We decided that the scale of these issues demanded continual engagement, rather than a one-off survey of the literature.
 As such, we decided to host an up-to-date set of resources, ideas and actions for how the SoBA Lab is trying to educate ourselves and consequently build a more inclusive environment.